Toyota BSM & Rear Cross Traffic Alert Malfunction

 - Press OK

 Please note that on Toyota vehicles, the BSM and RCTA systems may not be able to be enabled or disabled individually.
-On some vehicles, a dedicated physical button on the dashboard may be used to enable or disable the BSM system.
+A dedicated physical button on the dashboard may enable or disable the BSM system on some vehicles.

 Frequently Asked Questions